lastunicorn/AsyncMediator.Extensions.DependencyInjection/README.md

 This code will register all the event handlers, command handlers, queries and lookup queries found in the specified assembly.

 Multiple assemblies may be provided.

+### Note

+For a full example see the project `AsyncMediator.Extensions.DependencyInjection.Demo` from this repository.